obeyeater/ocd/README.md

 ocd install:        install files from <OCD_REPO>
-ocd add FILE:       track a new file in the repository ocd rm FILE:        stop tracking a file in the repository ocd restore:        pull from git master and copy files to homedir ocd backup:         push all local changes upstream ocd status [FILE]:  check if a file is tracked, or if there are uncommited changes ocd export FILE:    create a tar.gz archive with everything in ~/.ocd
+ocd add FILE:       track a new file in the repository ocd rm FILE:        stop tracking a file in the repository ocd restore:        pull from git main and copy files to homedir ocd backup:         push all local changes upstream ocd status [FILE]:  check if a file is tracked, or if there are uncommited changes ocd export FILE:    create a tar.gz archive with everything in ~/.ocd